Beat the rising fuel prices and commute by bike: our top tips for cycling to work

 Find a bike you can rely upon

-If you’re commuting to work every day, then you need a bike you can ride through all weathers, and depend upon to be road worthy with minimal maintenance.
+Commuting in rain is better if you can depend upon your bike.
+If you're commuting to work every day, then you need a bike you can ride through all weathers, and depend upon to be road worthy with minimal maintenance.

 Wide tyres will spread the load and offer better grip in the wet as well as improved comfort.
 Full on commuter machines might have hub gears and dynamo lights - we've rounded up some of the best bike styles for commuting here.